 - 1/3 cup crumbled feta cheese

 Make the Tzatziki Sauce: In medium bowl, stir together garlic, cucumber, yogurt, dill, lemon juice, salt and pepper until well combined.

-When pizza crust is golden brown, remove from oven and spread evenly with hummus.
+Remove from oven.
+Spread crust evenly with hummus.
 Spread mozzarella cheese, gyro meat and onion evenly over hummus.

-Return pizza to oven and bake for an additional 5 minutes or until cheese is melted and bubbly.
+Return pizza to oven and bake 6 minutes longer or until cheese is melted and bubbly.

 Remove pizza from the oven; top with tomatoes, cucumber and feta cheese.
 Slice and serve with tzatziki sauce.